This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 Lake Hayes, New Zealand

-For more information on Lake Hayes and what you can do there check out my previous blog post Queenstown Day Trips by Car.
+For more information on Lake Hayes and what you can do in the area, check out this post: Queenstown Day Trips by Car: Arrowtown and Wakatipu.

 Lake Hayes in autumn

 After Lake Hayes make a short side-trip to the historic gold mining town of Arrowtown – if you haven’t already been there.
-Arrowtown is a must see place in New Zealand and I have photos on it in my other Queenstown area post.
+Arrowtown is a must see place in New Zealand and we have photos of it in the Queenstown area post.

 This is what the landscape between Lake Hayes and Arrowtown looks like: